By: Francis X (Rich) Finigan © Calypso Continuing Education™ 2019

 - Recently, the Arizona Court of Appeals found that where an appraiser knows his/her report will be given to third parties, the appraiser owes the third parties a duty of care.
 The court decided this despite express language in an appraisal disclaiming the right of third parties to rely on the appraisal report’s conclusions and opinions, because they were not intended users.

 Mold can be the stuff that turns an American dream into a nightmare!

 As an appraiser, design builder, and environmental expert, I can tell you with great certainty, mold can absolutely have a large impact on the value of a property!

 Society has used mold to its advantage for thousands of years.
 Without mold we would have no cheese.
 Without mold we would have no wine.
 Heavens, where would we be without a robust blue cheese or a fine Grand Cru?
 In addition to the hedonistic pleasures it provides, mold has also given us one of the greatest medical achievements – penicillin.
 Penicillin has saved countless millions of lives.

-Mold has also been recognized as a blight since ancient times, where passages from Leviticus (Chapter 14 verses 35 to 53) allude to homes with streaking of red and green plague on the walls being unfit for habitation.
-When the priest returned if the streaking still existed or had grown he would require the stones plasters and timbers to be torn down and disposed of in an “unclean place outside the village”.
-Construction technology changes in recent years exacerbate the problems that can cause mold.
+Mold has also been recognized as a blight since ancient times, where passages from Leviticus (Chapter 14 verses 35 to 53) allude to with homes streaking of red and green on the walls being unfit for habitation.
+But lifestyle I and required to be torn down and disposed of in an “unclean place outside the village”.
+Construction technology changes in recent years exacerbate the problems caused by mold.

 Americans spend most of their time indoors.
 In fact, many Americans spend about 90 percent of their time indoors, where they are exposed to a smorgasbord of air pollutants.
 According to EPA, the concentrations of air pollutants indoors may be hundreds of times greater than concentrations of pollutants in outdoor air.